dple/dple.github.io/_posts/2024-06-02-how-bulletproofs-avoid-trusted-setup.md

   height="300"
   style="display: block; margin: 0 auto" />

 Then, using an `arithmetization`, you will convert those circuits to a set of mathematical equations, a.k.a., `constraint system`.
 If you have been in the field long enough, you might be familiar with terms like `R1CS` (Rank-1 Constraint System), and `Plonkish` arithmetization, two different methods you can express algebraic circuits.
 In the next step, a tool such as QAP (`Quadratic Arithmetic Program`) will help you to transform that set of mathematical equations (or [Hadamard Product](https://en.wikipedia.org/wiki/Hadamard_product_(matrices))) into polynomials.
 The reason why we use polynomials is that a big matrix of many values can be equivalently represented by a polynomial, that then can be encrypted as a group element.
 Instead of committing your computation to a proof system, you just need to commit those polynomials.
-Which `polynomial commitment scheme` you use, is probably the *most important factor* deciding the efficiency of your ZKP system.
+Which `polynomial commitment scheme` you use, is probably the *most important factor* in deciding the efficiency of your ZKP system.

 Based on underlying cryptographic primitives, modern polynomial commitment schemes can be classified as follows: